 - You will assume expenses for the children’s health care, including insurance and expenses involving dental, optical and medical needs.

-- The province will provide you a stipend each month for the support of the children.
+- The province will provide you with a stipend each month for the support of the children.

 If the court grants you permanent custody, you will have the right to make all normal decisions for the children regarding their education, religious upbringing, food and clothing, and all other physical and emotional needs.
 Any rights of the parents or others, including court-ordered custody or access, terminate when you assume permanent custody, although those who had previous access may apply for new orders.